-- 1) Visual check of torch, injector, RF coil, and cones: - (a) Slide the vacuum chamber and interface away from the torch box, and visually check the cleanliness of these components.
+- 1. Visual check of torch, injector, RF coil, and cones: - (a) Visually check the cleanliness of these components.
 Notate any cleaning / replacing of consumables on the "Daily Maintenance / Performance Checklist".
-For details on cleaning procedures refer to IRAT Weekly Maintenance SOP.
+For details on cleaning procedures, refer to the IRAT Weekly Maintenance SOP.

-- (b) Injector: There should not be deposits on the inside of the injector.
-If there are deposits, remove the injector and clean it with 1-5 % v/v nitric acid and a cotton swab.
-Alternatively, replace injector with a spare and clean the dirty one in an overnight soak in 5% v/v nitric acid (can be ultrasonicated, but is not typically necessary). - (c) Torch: Check for melting, cracking, and cleanliness.
+- (c) Torch: Check for melting, cracking, and cleanliness.
 If necessary, replace with a spare and soak overnight in 5% v/v nitric acid bath.
-If torch is only dirty, replacement / cleaning can be deferred to the regular weekly maintenance day. - (d) RF coil: Check for excessive corrosion (flaking).
-Replace if necessary. - (e) Sampler cone: Check for excessive buildup of matrix, cracking, or pitting.
-If necessary, replace dirty cones with clean spare cones and clean. - 2) Replace GC injector septum. - 3) Visually check level and condition of oil in roughing pumps.
-Appropriate level for oil is ~3⁄4 full.
-If color indicates the need to change oil soon, do so at the next weekly maintenance.
-Oil is clear yellow when new.
-Light brown or "tea colored" is ok to use.
-Dark brown or "coffee colored" indicates need to replace. - 4) Weekly, the optimization of both plasma and mass spectrometer parameters of the ICP-MS is achieved by using a mixture of xenon (Xe) in argon (Ar).
-The ICP-MS system is optimized with Xe gas because of its similarities in ionization potential to Hg. - (a) Ignite the plasma and set the flow rate of the Xe gas mixture (0.01-0.1% Xe in Ar) to 0.01 0.25 mL/min (depending on Xe% in Ar) on the GC main display soon after plasma ignition to achieve Xe intensity of > 350,000 cps (counts per second).
-In the ELAN software, upload "gc\xe\daily\drc.mth".
+If torch is only dirty, replacement / cleaning can be deferred to the next regular weekly maintenance day. - (d) RF coil: Check for excessive corrosion (flaking).
+Replace if necessary. - (e) Sampler and skimmer cones: Check for excessive buildup of matrix, cracking, or pitting.
+If necessary, replace dirty cones with clean spare cones and clean. - 2.
+Replace GC injector septum. - 3.
+Weekly, the optimization of both plasma and mass spectrometer parameters of the ICP-MS is achieved by using a mixture of xenon (Xe) in argon (Ar).
+The ICP-MS system is optimized with Xe gas because of its similarities in ionization potential to Hg. - (a) Ignite the plasma and set the flow rate of the Xe gas mixture (0.01-0.1% Xe in Ar) to approximately 0.25 mL/min (depending on Xe% in Ar) on the GC main display soon after plasma ignition to achieve Xe intensity of > 350,000 cps (counts per second).
+In the ELAN® or NexION® software, upload "gc\xe\daily\drc.mth".
 After the gas signal stabilizes, in the "Sample" window press "Analyze Sample" in "manual" mode.
 Perform X-Y optimization to obtain the highest possible Xe intensity (at least >100,000 cps).
-Proceed with the following steps to optimize other parameters in TABLE 9-13 for maximum Xe intensity. - (b) In the ELAN software upload "gc\xe\xy\drc.mth".
-Also in the ELAN in the window entitled "Instrument Control Session", choose menu item "File" > "Review Files".
+Proceed with the following steps to optimize other parameters in TABLE 7-12 for maximum Xe intensity. - (b) In the ELAN® software upload "gc\xe\xy\drc.mth".
+Also in the ELAN® or NexION® in the window titled "Instrument Control Session", choose menu item "File" > "Review Files".
 Click the "Load" button for "Optimization" (the sixth item on the list).
-Navigate to the folder "C:\elandata\Optimize" and click on "gc\xe\drc.dac" file then click the "Open" button. - (c) SmartTuneTM is used for DRC Mode optimization.
+Navigate to the folder "C:\elandata\Optimize" or "C:\NexIONdata\Optimize" and click on "gc\xe\drc.dac" file then click the "Open" button. - (c) SmartTuneTM is used for DRC Mode optimization.
 Optimization parameters can be selected from "edit list".
-The appropriate method file in the "method" section should be selected.
-The optimization for maximum Xe intensity should be performed (see IRAT Optimization SOP). - (d) After recommended parameters are optimized, save the optimized file as "gc\xe\drc.dac".
-The current optimized values will appear automatically and will be similar to the ones in TABLE 9-13. - (e) After optimization for maximum Xe intensity, navigate to the folder "C:\elandata\Method" and click on "gc\xe\daily\drc.mth" file then click the "Open" button.
-Record this data.
+The appropriate method file in the "method" section needs to be selected.
+The optimization for maximum Xe intensity needs to be performed (see IRAT Optimization SOP). - (d) After recommended parameters are optimized, save the optimized file as "gc\xe\drc.dac".
+The current optimized values will appear automatically and will be similar to the ones in TABLE 7-12. - (e) After optimization for maximum Xe intensity, navigate to the folder "C:\elandata\Method" or "C:\NexIONdata\Method" and click on the "gc\xe\daily\drc.mth" file then click the "Open" button.
+Record this data in the instrument logbook.

-Parameter Setting Parameter Setting

-Nebulizer Gas Flow (NEB): 1.5 Cell Path Voltage Std - 14†

-Auxiliary Gas Flow: 1.2 Rpa 0

-Plasma Gas Flow: 15 Rpq .5†

-Lens Voltage: 4.75 Cell Gas A 0.3

-ICP RF Power: 1450 Cell Gas B 0

-Analog Stage Voltage: -1950 DRC Mode NEB 1.5

-Pulse Stage Voltage: 950 DRC Mode QRO - 16.90†

-Quadrupole Rod Offset Std 0 DRC Mode CRO - 1.90†

-Cell Rode Offset Std 23 DRC Mode CPV - 51†

-Discriminator Threshold 17 Axial Field Voltage 150†
+Parameter Setting Parameter Setting Nebulizer Gas Flow (NEB): 1.5 Cell Path Voltage DRC (ELAN®) - 14† Auxiliary Gas Flow: 1.2† Rpa 0 Plasma Gas Flow: 15† Rpq .5† Lens Voltage (ELAN ® ): 4.75† Cell Gas A 0.3† ICP RF Power: 1450 Cell Gas B 0 Analog Stage Voltage: -1950† DRC Mode NEB 1.5 Pulse Stage Voltage: 950† DRC Mode QRO - 16.90† Quadrupole Rod Offset Std 0 DRC Mode CRO - 1.90† Cell Rode Offset Std (ELAN®) 23† DRC Mode CPV (ELAN®) - 51† Cell Exit Voltage (NexION®) -25† DRC Cell Exit Voltage (NexION®) -4.25† Cell Entrance Voltage (NexION ® ) -25† DRC Cell Entrance Voltage (NexION®) -4.25† Deflector Voltage (NexION®) -13† DRC Deflector Voltage (NexION®) -13† Discriminator Threshold 17† Axial Field Voltage 150†

-TABLE 9-13: ELAN Optimization Parameters
+TABLE 7-12: ELAN® or NexION® Optimization Parameters